Walking & cycling

 Laverton Creek Trail

-Commencing at the Laverton Creek Bridge in Altona this 6.2 kilometre trail is located along the creek corridor through parkland and indigenous conservation precincts.
-For those looking to extend their journey the Laverton Creek trail connects to the Hobsons Bay Coastal Trail.
+Commencing at the Laverton Creek Bridge in Altona this 6.2 kilometre trail links to the Hobsons Bay Coastal Trail.

 Kororoit Creek Trail

-This trail includes sections of gravel and unmade trail taking the traveler through parkland, industrial areas and conservation zones.
-A concrete trail of approximately 7.6 kilometres in length is in the planning stages.
+This trail is approximately 7.6 kilometres long and includes sections of concrete, gravel and unmade trail taking the traveller through parkland, industrial areas and conservation zones.

 Cherry Lake Trail